 Your homeowners insurance is not a “set it and forget it” proposition.
 Various property and life changes can mean it’s time to update your policy.
 If you make a mistake and neglect to make these changes, you could be in for a nasty surprise when it comes time to make a claim.
 The following are a few situations that signal the need to make an update.

 Your policy limits are based on the value of your home and its contents.
 When you remodel your home, you are usually adding a great deal of value to it.
 Simply redoing your kitchen can add between $20,000 and $40,000 to your home’s value.
 Your policy needs to be redone to reflect the actual cost of replacing it in its current, improved condition.
+Also keep in mind that homeowner’s insurance does not cover things like kitchen appliances.
+Home warranty companies can help you protect your appliances and other parts of the house that insurance doesn’t cover.
+Check out our HomeServe reviews to compare the top home warranty services.

 When you add a swimming pool to your home, your insurance premium is going to rise.
 This increase is mainly due to the additional risk a pool poses for your insurer.
 Unfortunately, people can drown or be injured in your new pool, leaving you open to litigation.
 If you don’t notify your insurer of your new addition, they won’t have to pay out in case of an accident.
 You’ll be on your own.
 (An umbrella insurance policy could help here.)